JLP-55/Work_day_scheduler/README.md

 ## Usage

-Add any to-do items into the text area of the page.
-To save said items, click on the blue save icon to the right of the page.
+Add any to-do items into the text area of the page.<br>
+To save said items, click on the blue save icon to the right of the page.<br>
 Upon returning to the application, a user will see their to do items remain saved while the hours will keep updating, as denoted by the colours in each of the time-slots, until 5:00 pm.<br>

 ## Link